 Hot flushes and sweats are the most common menopausal symptoms.
 There are a number of drugs that your doctor can prescribe to reduce the severity and frequency of flushes and sweats.

 It can help to wear thin layers of cotton clothing that can easily be removed, and to sleep in a well ventilated room with a window open (or use an electric fan).
-Some women may find certain breathing techniques helpful.
+Avoid things that can trigger a hot flush, such as hot drinks or eating spicy foods.
+Some complementary therapies, such as acupuncture, may help to control hot flushes.
+You may also find yoga or certain breathing techniques helpful.

 You may feel very emotional or anxious at times.
 Some women also have mood swings, poor concentration and a lack of confidence.
 It can often help to talk about how you're feeling.
 A number of organisations provide support for women going through an early menopause.

-Oestrogen helps keep bones strong, and a lack of it over a long period increases the risk of osteoporosis (thinning of the bones).
-You may need to have your bone health (density) checked by having a special bone scan called a DEXA scan.
-There are bone strengthening drugs that your doctor can prescribe, if necessary.
+Oestrogen helps keep bones strong.
+A lack of it over a long period increases the risk of osteoporosis (thinning of the bones).
+You may have your bone health (density) checked by having a bone scan called a DEXA scan.
+Your doctor can prescribe bone strengthening drugs if needed.

-Taking regular exercise, healthy eating and giving up smoking can help keep your bones healthy.
+Doing regular exercise, healthy eating and giving up smoking can help keep your bones healthy.
 These measures also help protect your heart and reduce the risk of other illnesses.
-Having an early menopause may increase the risk of heart problems later on, although this hasn't been proven.
 Your doctor and breast care nurse can give you information and advice about the risk of long-term problems after ovarian ablation.

 The Daisy Network